SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: Inside the California Academy of Sciences at 55 Music Concourse Drive

-Cost: $39.95 for adults and discounts for children, seniors and students with IDs, Admission is included with the City Pass discount card.
-You can also pick up skip the line tickets so you don't have to waste any time when you arrive.
+Cost: Prices change based on demand and start at $39 to $45 for adults and discounts for children, seniors and students with IDs, Admission is included with the City Pass discount card.
+You can also pick up skip the line tickets, so you don't have to waste any time when you arrive.

-Free Days: They offer four to five free days a year.
+Free Days: They offer two or three free days a year.
 Visit my free admission day calendar for details on upcoming free days.

 Insider's Tips: Make sure to arrive first thing in the morning so you can get tickets to one of the planetarium shows.
 They offer the tickets on a first come, first served basis and it's one of the things you do not want to miss here.
 Also, make sure to head to the top to check out its amazing living roof!